MingyuYang-Yale/BENG469/SP22/Single-cell SNV/README.md

 Or in Rstudio

 1. load post_processing.Rmd
-2. run every code block one by one.
+2. run each code block one by one.